Lille–Fontinettes railway

 The Lille–Fontinettes railway is a French railway which runs from Lille-Flandres station to Les Fontinettes station near Calais.
-Electrified double track it is 105 km long.
+The 105 km long railway is an electrified double track.

 Completed in 1848, it was the first railway to reach the coastal port of Calais.
 The Paris-Lille railway had reached Lille from Paris two years previously.

 In 1993, it was bypassed by the LGV Nord high-speed line running from Lille-Europe to Calais-Fréthun and the Channel Tunnel.
 The main traffic today is freight and local TER Hauts-de-France passenger trains.

-Armentièrs station located in French Flanders.
+Armentières station located in French Flanders.